BUSTLE: Bottom-Up Program Synthesis Through Learning-Guided Exploration: Conclusion

 \section{Conclusion}

-We have introduced \N{Bustle}, a technique for using machine learning to guide bottom-up search for program synthesis. \N{Bustle} exploits the fact that bottom-up search makes it easy to evaluate partial programs and it uses machine learning to predict the likelihood that a given intermediate value is a sub-expression of the desired solution.
-We have shown that \N{Bustle} improves over various baselines on human-written benchmarks, not only in terms of benchmarks solved per candidate program considered, but also in terms of wall-clock time.
-In fact, we view showing that learning-in-the loop can be made fast enough for program synthesis as perhaps the major contribution of this work; the idea of learning-in-the-loop, though novel as far as we are aware, is relatively obvious, but we were quite surprised to learn that it can be made efficient enough to provide overall end-to-end speedups.
+We introduced \N{Bustle}, a technique for using machine learning to guide bottom-up search for program synthesis. \N{Bustle} exploits the fact that bottom-up search makes it easy to evaluate partial programs, and it uses machine learning to predict the likelihood that a given intermediate value is a sub-expression of the desired solution.
+We have shown that \N{Bustle} improves over various baselines, including recent deep-learning-based program synthesis approaches (DeepCoder and RobustFill), on two challenging benchmark suites of string-manipulation tasks, in terms of candidate programs considered as well as wall-clock time.
+In fact, showing that learning-in-the-loop can be made fast enough for program synthesis is perhaps the major contribution of this work.
+The idea of learning-in-the-loop, though novel as far as we are aware, is relatively obvious, but through this work we learned that it can be efficient enough to provide time speedups overall.